EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Components.md

 ### Events

-In Zero-ui, variant entries can either forward DOM events or generate custom events.
+In Zero-UI, variant entries can either forward DOM events or generate custom events.
 If a component requires handling the logic around a particular event or is unable to forward the event, an action needs to be supplied.

 ### CSS Variables

-Zero-ui components utilize global CSS variables and expose local CSS variables for properties that may vary between instances.
+Zero-UI components utilize global CSS variables and expose local CSS variables for properties that may vary between instances.
 Examples include `max-width` for a code block and `padding-block` and `padding-inline` for a button.

 These can be easily overridden using Svelte CSS variable props: